 Most churches have a Facebook page.
 Some have an Instagram account.
 A few are on YouTube.
 But very few have thought about why each platform matters, what role it plays, and whether it's actually doing anything for them.
+For a comprehensive look at your church's online presence and how to optimize it, consider Why Your Church Website Matters More Than You Think.

 Here's the thing: each platform reaches different people in different ways.
 Facebook connects you with your existing community.
 Instagram tells your story visually to younger audiences.
 YouTube lets people experience your worship before they ever visit.
 Google is how strangers find you when they're searching for a church.
 When one of these is missing or neglected, there's a whole group of people you're invisible to.